 Look for odd pieces of furniture or appliances like a mounted light that’s in a strange position and seems to be towards the bed.
 If you have any concerns, communicate them to the management of the hotel.

 You can easily spot a hidden camera by turning off the lights.
 Many cameras will have flashing LED lights, which are easier to see in low light or dark environments.

-If a quick inspection founds nothing, it is time to take out your computer.
+If a quick inspection finds nothing, it is time to take out your computer.
 There are two common ways to identify hidden cameras through your smartphone: searching the computer system and using its own flashlight and camera for physical detection.

-Security cameras may produce a static noise or interruption.
+Security cameras may produce static noise or interruption.
 Make sure you move throughout your room, and stop and start your careful inspection when you find an interference at a particular location.

 What Should You Do If You Find A Camera?

 Panic would be the worst thing you might do.
 The chances of finding a camera in your hotel room might be poor to start with, but report it if you find one.
 Do not play with it; just wait for the authorities to examine the place.